-Indications of likely future developments in the business are discussed in more detail in the Chairman's Statement above and the Investment Manager's Report above
+Indications of likely future developments in the business are discussed in more detail in the Chairman's Statement on pages 7 to 8 and the Investment Manager's Report on pages 9 to 12.

 REGULATORY DISCLOSURES

 The disclosures below are made in compliance with the requirements of Listing Rule 9.8.4.